kubernetes/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 The `KubeletInUserNamespace` feature gate was introduced in Kubernetes v1.22 with "alpha" status.

-Running kubelet in a user namespace without using this feature gate is also possible by mounting a specially crafted proc filesystem, but not officially supported.
+Running kubelet in a user namespace without using this feature gate is also possible by mounting a specially crafted proc filesystem (as done by [Sysbox](https://github.com/nestybox/sysbox)), but not officially supported.

 ### Configuring kube-proxy